-On 10 March 2021, the Sustainable Finance Disclosure Regulation for the financial services sector (hereinafter: SFDR) came into force.
-The aim of the SFDR is to create more harmonisation in disclosures to clients with respect to sustainability, and to facilitate the comparison of financial products from different providers in terms of sustainability.
-The SFDR also aims to combat the so-called greenwashing of financial products.
+On 10 March 2021, the Sustainable Finance Disclosures Regulation (hereafter: SFDR) came into force.
+This legislation is part of a major European Union legislative package and aims to create more harmonisation in sustainability-related disclosures to clients and facilitate the comparison of financial products from different providers in terms of their sustainability.
+In doing so, the SFDR aims to combat the so-called greenwashing of financial products.

 - SDG 3 - Good health and well-being

 - SDG 7 - Affordable and sustainable energy

 - SDG 8 - Decent work and economic growth

 - SDG 11 - Sustainable cities and communities

 Bouwinvest has translated this contribution into objectives at fund level, distinguishing between environmental, social and governance (ESG) objectives.
 The aim is to ensure that the capital we invest delivers an above-average performance on these aspects.

 Bouwinvest focuses entirely on investing in real estate and has both Dutch and international activities.
 The Dutch activities involve direct property investments in the Netherlands.
 The international investments are indirect investments and can be divided into listed and unlisted real estate investments.

 Real estate is responsible for approximately 30% of total CO2 emissions and 40% of total energy consumption worldwide, and plays a significant role worldwide when it comes to reducing both CO2 emissions and energy consumption.